ksyoung/load_and_sensitivity/README.md

 # load_and_sensitivity

-Code to calculate loading and noise for telescopes.
+Code to calculate loading and noise for CMB telescopes.
 Written for CMB-Probe study.
-How to details in code.
-It is likely they are sadly incomplete.
+Usage details are in code.
+It is likely they are sadly incomplete, sorry and good luck!